 Angel/Devil Shipping: Akira/Ryo, though Akira's the angel in the relationship since while he's a Devilman and looks demonic in said form, his personality and goals are nothing short of heroic, whereas Ryo is literally an angel, though his lack of morality and his status as the Big Bad makes him the devil instead.

-While the manga's depiction of Akira is well-liked, many fans love the way Akira is portrayed in Crybaby even more, due to him being both sensitive and strong, a trait rarely seen in seinen or shonen protagonists nowadays.
+While the manga's depiction of Akira is well-liked by fans, many of those fans also like the way Akira is portrayed in Crybaby, due to him being both sensitive and strong, a trait rarely seen in seinen or shonen protagonists nowadays.

 How some people feel about Miki's character in this series.
 She is fleshed out a lot more than she was in the manga, and her tendency to get on Akira's case for being sensitive was thankfully removed.
 She also put up a decent fight against the lynch mob, making her death seem less like a case of Stuffed in the Fridge and more like a Dying Moment of Awesome.

-Also, Miko is so popular amongst viewers that some would wish Go Nagai would have added her in the original manga much earlier.
+Also, Miko is so popular amongst viewers that some would wish she existed in the original manga.